Easy Grilled Corn

 Grilling Corn in the Husk

-The secret to easy grilled corn was built right in by friendly Mother Nature: the husk!
+The secret to easy grilled corn was built right in by friendly Mother Nature: the husk.
 All of our lives, we were taught to peel the husk off before cooking.
 No more!
 When grilling corn, it’s best to grill it still in the husk.
-Go ahead and toss that corn right on the grill and watch the fire work it’s magic.
+Go ahead and toss that corn right on the grill and watch the fire work its magic.

 The perfectly packaged corn essentially steam cooks from the heat of the grill and the moisture in the husk.
 When it’s done, the corn practically peels itself.
 The silk nearly disintegrates and pulls away from the corn so easily.
 Easy to grill.
 Easy to peel.
 I’m calling this a BBQ win-win.

-How to Grill Corn
+How to Grill Corn on the Cob

 Let’s talk all about how to help you achieve gorgeously grilled corn in less than an hour.
-Simply follow the steps below!
+Simply follow the steps below:

 1. Preheat the grill and prep the corn.
 Preheat your preferred grill to Medium heat (approximately 375-400 degrees F).
 Rip or cut off the large ball of silk from the top of the corn.
 Remove any loose pieces of the husk.